Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Not sure which kind of engineering fits you best?

-The Major Types of Engineering (and Who Thrives in Each)
+15 Types of Engineering Majors (and Who Thrives in Each)

-Each engineering field attracts a different kind of thinker, problem-solver, or creator.
+Each engineering major or field attracts a different kind of thinker, problem-solver, or creator.
 Exploring how they differ can help you discover where your curiosity—and your potential—fit best.

-Below, you’ll find an overview of the major types of engineering—what they involve, the kinds of thinkers they attract, and the college majors that connect to each field.
+Below, you’ll find an overview of the major types of engineering degrees and college programs—what they involve, the kinds of thinkers they attract, and the college majors that connect to each field.

 Mechanical Engineering